smithjd15/playlist/README.md

 ### Reconstruct
 #### Playlist can insert or append, change, and remove entries, drop duplicate and unfound target entries and images, randomize the order of entries, and concatenate multiple playlists.

-The -a and -e options can be used more than once.
+The -a, -e, and -r options can be used more than once.

 ##### Example inserting an entry: